-- With regard to the appointment, re-election and replacement of the external auditor: - Taking responsibility for the selection process, pursuant to applicable legislation. - Reporting on the remuneration of the external auditor and other contract conditions. - Proposing the appointment, re-election or replacement of the external auditors of the Enagás Group to the Board of Directors for presentation to the General Shareholders' meeting. - As applicable, ensuring that the company notifies any change of external auditor to the CNMV as a material event, accompanied by a statement of any disagreements arising with the outgoing auditor and the reasons for the same. - With regard to the independence of the external auditor and absence of causes for prohibition and incompatibility: - Establishing appropriate relations with the External Auditor for the receipt of information on issues that might represent a threat to its independence and any other issues related to the audit process, and any safeguards to be adopted, discussing any significant weaknesses in internal control systems identified in the audit process, without in any way impinging on its independence. - Receiving other communications as set down in auditing legislation and audit standards. - Authorising services other than those that are prohibited, in accordance with applicable legislation. - Ensure that the company and the external auditor adhere to current regulations on the provision of non-audit services, limits on the concentration of the auditor's business and other requirements concerning auditor independence. - Ensuring that the fees of the External Accounts Auditor do not threaten its quality and independence, and are not based on any form of contingency. - In the event of resignation of the Accounts Auditor, the Committee should investigate the issues giving rise to the resignation. - Receiving the annual statement from the External Auditor on their independence with respect to the Enagás Group (included in the delivery of the supplementary report) or entities directly or indirectly related to it, in addition to detailed and individual information on additional services of any kind rendered to these entities by the External Auditor or by persons or entities related to it, in conformity with audit regulations. - Issuing an annual report, prior to the issue of the audit report, giving an opinion on whether the independence of the auditors is compromised.
+- With regard to the appointment, re-election and replacement of the accounts auditor: - Taking responsibility for the selection process, pursuant to applicable legislation. - Reporting on the remuneration of the external auditor and other contract conditions. - Proposing the appointment, re-election or replacement of the external auditors of the Enagás Group to the Board of Directors for presentation to the General Shareholders' Meeting. - As applicable, ensuring that the company notifies any change of external auditor to the CNMV as a material event, accompanied by a statement of any disagreements arising with the outgoing auditor and the reasons for the same. - With regard to the independence of the external auditor and absence of causes for prohibition and incompatibility: - Establish an appropriate relationship with the External Auditor in order to receive information on those questions which may represent a threat to their independence.
+Specifically, the discrepancies that may arise between the auditor of accounts and Company management, and any other discrepancies relating to the audit process, as well as the possible safeguard measures to be adopted, discussing the significant weaknesses detected in internal control with the auditor of accounts, and never jeopardizing the independence of the audit. - Receive those other communications provided for in audit legislation and audit standards.

+- Proceed with the authorization of services other than those prohibited, in accordance with prevailing regulations. - Ensure that the Company and the external auditor adhere to current regulations on the provision of non-audit services, limits on the concentration of the auditor's business and other requirements concerning auditor independence. - Ensuring that the fees of the external auditor do not threaten their quality and independence, and are not based on any form of contingency. - In the event of resignation of the Accounts Auditor, the Committee should investigate the issues giving rise to the resignation. - Receiving the annual statement from the External Auditor on their independence with respect to the Enagás Group (included in the delivery of the supplementary report) or entities directly or indirectly related to it, in addition to detailed and individual information on additional services of any kind rendered to these entities by the External Auditor or by persons or entities related to it, in conformity with audit regulations. - Issuing an annual report, prior to the issue of the audit report, giving an opinion on whether the independence of the auditors is compromised.
 This report shall in all cases include a reasoned assessment of each additional service rendered, as referred to in the previous section, that could comprise the independence of the Accounts Auditor, considered separately and in their totality, other than statutory audits and how they relate to the requirement of independence or to the audit regulations and shall be published on the website of the company sufficiently in advance of the date of the Ordinary General Shareholders' Meeting. - Establishing a maximum term of auditor engagement, ensuring a gradual rotation with the main audit partners.